 Industry/job related course credits must include a minimum of 9 credits with a common subject or theme.
 Program of study must be approved by the business department chair or designee.

 +ENG101 First-Year Composition (3) OR

 +ENG107 First-Year Composition for ESL (3)

 AND

 +ENG102 First-Year Composition (3) OR

-+ENG108 First-Year Composition for ESL (3)
++ENG108 First-Year Composition for ESL (3) 6

-Any approved general education course from the Oral Communication area al Reading and Critical DR
+Any approved general education course from the Oral Communication area 3